 So just how long does it take for employees to pick up their packages, and is this truly an issue in your workplace?
 You might assume that people are eager to pick up their packages as soon as they arrive, but the current delivery data might surprise you.
 19.4% of recipients need at least one reminder notification after the initial notification before picking up their package.
 This means that packages are left to sit around, taking up valuable space in the office, and creating an eye-sore for visitors and employees alike.

 And there’s the turnaround time from transcription (scanning the label) to notifying the recipient of a delivery.

-Think about the average time it takes to copy a tracking number by hand, manually write or type that tracking number into a logbook, and then tracking down a person or writing an email to notify them of their delivery.
+Think about the average time it takes to copy a tracking number by hand, manually write or type that tracking number into a logbook, and then notify the relevant person of their delivery.
 This can take several minutes, a considerable amount of time even if your workplace receives minimal deliveries.
 The person logging your workplace deliveries obviously has other things to do in their day.
-They probably don't plan for deliveries management to take up that much of their time, so manual delivery management cuts into time they could spend on other, more important work.
+They probably don't plan for delivery management to take up that much of their time, so manual delivery management cuts into time they could spend on other, more important work.

 Let’s say it takes a minimum of ten minutes total to manage one delivery, from the moment a package leaves the carrier’s hands to the moment it is handed to the intended recipient.
 If your workplace receives at least 10 packages a week, that adds up to nearly an hour and a half spent managing deliveries per week—a whopping 72.8 hours, or nearly two work-weeks, per year.

 Compare this to digital delivery management.
-If you’re using a digital solution, the median time it takes from the moment a package is scanned to when a notification is issued to the recipient is just 31 seconds—a mere fraction of the time it takes to manually manage deliveries.
+If you’re using delivery management software, the median time it takes from the moment a package is scanned to when a notification is issued to the recipient is just 31 seconds—a mere fraction of the time it takes to manually manage deliveries.
 This saves valuable labor not to mention the time it typically takes to physically locate someone.

 Reduce friction between processes and people